omdv/omdv.github.io/_posts/2018-12-09-proxmox-setup.markdown

 # 5. Turnkey Nextcloud

 Ended up not mounting any host folders and leaving it isolated as is.
 Use Turnkey `confconsole` to get letsencrypt certificate for the domain.

+# 5a.
+Seafile option
+Use centos and script, do "yum install which" to prevent python check from failing before executing script.

 # 6. Monitoring